 When you stand behind Maen Mawr it seems to align so perfectly with a gap in the hills to the south that the layout of the stone, the circle, and the rows must create an intentional arrangement, though for what purpose we simply don't know for sure.

 Getting ThereThe stone circle is almost directly beside the minor road heading north from Craig y Nos to Pont ar Hydfer and Trecastle.
 The circle is about 2 miles north of the A4067, and is not easily visible from the road heading north.

 I had an OS map along, and kept consulting it as I drove north, but even then I couldn't see the stone circle at all.
 I was fortunate enough to come across a pair of farmers rescuing a lamb from the river.
 After they'd recovered their breath they pointed to a nearby hill and told me the stone circle was on the brow of the hill.
 Even then I couldn't see it.
 I parked my car opposite the hill, and acting on faith, crossed the river with the aide of the rubber boots I had in the boot of the car for just such occasions.

 Even though I knew roughly where to look, I still couldn't find any evidence of the standing stones.
 I was about to give up when I saw Maen Mawr ahead of me, on the brow of the hill, just as the farmers had said.

-The circle stands on the west bank of the River Tawe, so you will need to bring a good pair of waterproof wellies along to cross the river!
-Though it is not deep or dangerous in any way, the stones are slippery, and when I crossed it the water level was over a foor deep in places, so I definitely had to pick and choose my path across the river with care.
+The circle stands on the west bank of the River Tawe, so you will need to bring a good pair of waterproof rubber boots along to cross the river!
+Though it is not deep or dangerous in any way, the stones are slippery, and when I crossed it the water level was over a foot deep in places, so I definitely had to pick and choose my path across the river with care.